facebookincubator/velox/velox/docs/functions/spark/aggregate.rst

     Returns an array created from the input ``x`` elements.
 Ignores null inputs, and returns an empty array when all inputs are null.

+.. spark:function:: collect_set(x) -> array<[same as x]>

+    Returns an array consisting of all unique values from the input ``x`` elements.
+    Null values are excluded, and returns an empty array when all inputs are null.

 .. spark:function:: first(x) -> x

     Returns the first value of `x`.